 UNESCO Biosphere Reserves are areas that promote solutions reconciling the conservation of biodiversity with sustainable human living.
 UNESCO Biosphere Reserves are special places for testing interdisciplinary approaches to understanding and managing changes and interactions between social and ecological systems.
 Their status is internationally recognized.

-There are almost 700 UNESCO Biosphere Reserves in the world, 79 in Africa, and 5 in Ethiopia – Lake Tana was listed as a UNESCO Biosphere Reserve in 2015.
+There are more than 700 UNESCO Biosphere Reserves in the world, 79 in Africa, and 5 in Ethiopia – Lake Tana was listed as a UNESCO Biosphere Reserve in 2015.
 UNESCO Biosphere Reserves embrace all of the Sustainable Development Goals (SDG) of the United Nations Agenda 2030.

 This multimedia portfolio, featuring 17 clips and 8 experts interviews, aims to generate awareness of the importance of Lake Tana UNESCO Biosphere Reserve for economic reasons, the need for nature conservation and improved environmental management, in order to revert for people living in harmony with nature.